gtempesta/superhi-js-for-designers/README.md

 For this remix I wanted to experiment with Tailwind.
 I used the code in the project https://github.com/tailwindlabs/tailwindcss-playground as a starting point.
 Most of the styles where already present so I mostly added existing styles to the markup, but I've added some customizations in the `tailwind.css` and in the `tailwind.config.js` files.

-I have mostly kept the same code for JavaScript, but on the scroll event listener I have swapped a `bg-white` class with a `bg-light-blue` class, so I didn't have to add some custom style for the `scrolled` class.
+I have mostly kept the same code for JavaScript, but on the scroll event listener instead of adding a `scrolled` class I have swapped a `bg-white` class with a `bg-light-blue` class, so I didn't have to add some custom style.

 ## 6. Words of Womxn